Transferring your overseas licence

 Please go to Proof of identity for more information.

-If your licence is not in English you must bring an official translation of your original driver's licence document, along with your overseas driver's licence.
+If your overseas driverís licence document is not in English, you must present an official translation of your original driver's licence document, along with your overseas driver's licence.

 You must ensure that:

-- A certified copy of your overseas driver's licence is attached to the translation.
+- A certified copy of your overseas driver's licence document is attached to the translation.

 - The translation is certified as being a true and correct translation of your original driver's licence document.

-- A certified copy is not required if your licence was translated by DSS Free Translating Service, or Department of Immigration and Border Protection.
+- A certified copy is not required if your licence was translated by the Department of Social Services (DSS) Free Translating Service, or Department of Home Affairs (previously Department of Immigration and Border Protection).

 Translations of overseas driver's licences are accepted from:

-- Department of Immigration and Border Protection (in special circumstances only).
+- Department of Home Affairs (previously Department of Immigration and Border Protection) in special circumstances only.

 - Department of Social Services (DSS) contracted translation service providers.